 Beneficiaries generally must pay the standard Part B premium regardless of if they receive Medicare through Original Medicare or Medicare Advantage.

-Nearly two-thirds (60%) of beneficiaries who are in a Medicare Advantage plan are enrolled in $0 premium plans.
+Nearly two-thirds (65%) of Medicare Advantage plan beneficiaries in 2021 were enrolled in $0 premium plans.

 What do $0 premium Medicare Advantage plans cost?

 Premiums are a monthly amount you pay an insurance company to have insurance in place whether you use any covered services or not.
 As mentioned above, $0 premium plans refer to the fact that there is zero additional premium to be paid on top of the standard Medicare Part B premium ($170.10 in 2022).

 Deductibles, Copays and Coinsurance